 So, what can be done to better defend our enterprises against the full spectrum of cyber threats in this constantly shifting environment?
 I intentionally used a pretty open-ended statement of “full spectrum cyber threats” to characterize threat because in reality we need to be prepared to rapidly respond to whatever the attackers throw at us.
 This could include continually evolving Phishing and Ransomware threats from cyber criminals, sophisticated and stealthy attacks from nation state attackers, insider threat, exposure through 3rd party partners, supply chain threat, and a whole host of other things.

-The key to defending against all these threats is early detection and validation of anomalous activity to allow us to identify adversary Indicators of Compromise (IOCs) and stop the adversary before significant damage is done.
-This sounds easy but as we all know it is extremely difficult to pull off.
-This blog post will lean a little more into my federal background and experience (spoiler alert – I’m a huge fan of automation, Big Data analytics, and Machine Learning) but the takeaway remains the same for both private and public sectors – traditional reactive based defenses are insufficient to protect us against the full spectrum of cyber threats and need to be augmented with proactive security capabilities.
+This blog post will lean a little more into my federal background and experience (spoiler alert – I’m a huge fan of automation, Big Data analytics, and Machine Learning) but the key takeaway that I want to leave you with for both the private and public sector is – traditional reactive based defenses are insufficient to protect us against the full spectrum of cyber threats and need to be augmented with proactive security capabilities.
 Moving to a proactive security posture requires:

 It is through these proactive security capabilities that you can move your organization beyond a preventative and reactive defense posture and truly address the full spectrum of cyber threats targeting your organization.
 As an added bonus, moving into a more proactive cyber posture can help address other challenges we face including alert fatigue, analyst overload, and the impacts of limited cyber personnel.